What kind of diver

 - you’ll know how to follow the emergency protocol in case of an unresponsive diver.

-The Emergency First Response course teaches to assess an accident and provide primary and secondary care to a victim.
+The React Right course teaches to assess an accident and provide primary and secondary care to a victim.

 The abilities you’ll learn are helpful not only in a diving situation: they are essential in the everyday life as well.
 Your self-confidence will improve as you’ll know how to act during an emergency before the medical staff arrives.
 In particular, you’ll be able to differentiate from a circumstance where the life of the victim is at stake to another where only secondary care is needed.

 - you’ll be able to asses an emergency situation and provide the adequate care;